Asia: Asia–Africa boundary

+The boundary between Asia and Africa is the Suez Canal, the Gulf of Suez, the Red Sea, and the Bab-el-Mandeb.
+This makes Egypt a transcontinental country, with the Sinai Peninsula in Asia and the remainder of the country in Africa.

 Asia–Oceania boundary

-The border between Asia and the region of Oceania is usually placed somewhere in the Malay Archipelago.
-The Maluku Islands in Indonesia are often considered to lie on the border of southeast Asia, with New Guinea, to the east of the islands, being wholly part of Oceania.
+The border between Asia and Oceania is usually placed somewhere in the Indonesian Archipelago, specifically in Eastern Indonesia.
+The Wallace Line separates the Asian and Wallacea biogeographical realms, a transition zone of deep water straits between the Asian and Australian continental shelves.
+Weber's Line split the region in two with regard to the balance of fauna between Asian origin or Australo-Papuan origin.
+Wallacea's eastern boundary with Sahul is represented by the Lydekker's Line.
+The Maluku Islands (except the Aru Islands) are often considered to lie on the border of southeast Asia, with the Aru Islands and Western New Guinea, to the east of the Lydekker's Line, being wholly part of Oceania, as both lie on the Australian continental plate.
+Culturally, the Wallacea region denoted the transition between Austronesian and Melanesian people, with varying degrees of intermixing between the two.
+In general, the further west and coastal a region is, the stronger the Austronesian influences, and the further east and inland a region is, the stronger the Melanesian influences.
 The terms Southeast Asia and Oceania, devised in the 19th century, have had several vastly different geographic meanings since their inception.
-The chief factor in determining which islands of the Malay Archipelago are Asian has been the location of the colonial possessions of the various empires there (not all European).
+The chief factor in determining which islands of the Indonesian Archipelago are Asian has been the location of the colonial possessions of the various empires there (not all European).
 Lewis and Wigen assert, "The narrowing of 'Southeast Asia' to its present boundaries was thus a gradual process."